-Casey Michael Henry recently received his Ph.D. in English Literature from The Graduate Center of the City University of New York.
+Casey Michael Henry recently received his Ph.D. in English from The Graduate Center of the City University of New York.

-He also works part-time as an archivist for Glenn Horowitz Bookseller, and as a freelance writer and editor.
+He also works part-time in the Literary & Historical Manuscripts Department at The Morgan Library & Museum, and as a freelance writer and editor.

 -"The Vibrating Wire: Nicholson Baker's Vox and the Art of Analog."
 Journal of Modern Literature 39.2 (2016): 20-38.

 -"Sudden Awakening to the Fact That the Mischief Is Irretrievably Done”: Epiphanic Structure in David Foster Wallace's Infinite Jest."
 Critique: Studies in Contemporary Fiction 56.5 (2015): 480-502.